Welcome

 Your Role vs. the AI's Role

+Command authority remains with you.
 The AI Command Assistant Agent is an advisory tool.
 It does not issue orders, take independent action, or have authority over any unit on the fireground.
 All command decisions — including whether to accept, modify, or reject any AI recommendation — are yours alone.
+You will be prompted to evaluate hazardous conditions on a scale of 1 to 100.
+1 or green represents no/low threat.
+100 or red indicates extreme danger and risk.
+When prompted, move the slider to the hazard level based on your training and experience.

 Part 3 of 4 — Command Simulation